 Other Current Events

-Check out our new workshop for youth ages 7-11 years.
-Each class will feature a focus on one of three outdoor activities: an introduction to target archery, an introduction to the use of binoculars for wildlife observation, and an introduction to nature photography.
+Check out our nature based learning activities for youth ages 7-11 years.
+Each class will feature a focus on one of three outdoor skills: an introduction to target archery, an introduction to the use of binoculars for wildlife observation, and an introduction to nature photography.
 All equipment will be supplied for the classes.
+Next session begins November 8, 2014.
 Call for registration.Taking Aim flyer

 The refuge hunt program requires a refuge hunt permit as well as a state hunt license and tags.
 Hunt Program Registration